Powder Coating Resins and their Properties

 Properties

-Hybrids have similar properties to epoxy powder coatings, but offer better yellowing stability during curing and lower chalking tendency under UV exposure.
+Hybrids have similar properties to epoxy powder coatings but offer better yellowing stability during curing and lower chalking tendency under UV exposure.

 Applications